 The field of view refers to how wide an area is visible through the lens at a certain distance.
 It is a measurement taken at the 1000 feet mark.

 For example, the Vanguard Endeavour 10x42 has an incredible field of view of 374ft.
 This means that with the Endeavour you can see an area 374ft wide at a distance of 1000 yards.

 A larger magnification means a smaller field of view.
 A smaller FOW might not be the right option if you will be viewing fast moving objects at a distance.
 For example, wildlife viewing and watching sports might be better suited to a wider FOW.

 Portability - Size and Weight

-Now more than ever, there are an incredible amount of binoculars on the market.
+Now more than ever, there are an incredible amount of binocs on the market.
 They come in every shape and size.
 It is crucial that you buy a pair that will suit your needs.
 You don't want to go travelling with a big and bulky pair.
 You don't want to be stuck with a compact bino with too little magnification when you are out hunting.

 Is that 3oz important enough to you to sacrifice some magnification?
 If you are carrying the bino's around in a backpack on a long trip, it might be.

 The next crucial factor to consider is the lens coating.
-I would never go for any binocular that is not multi coated.
+I would never go for any optics that is not multi coated.
 The general rule is that more coatings on lens is better.
 These multiple coatings offer a whole bunch of benefits, some of these are: